smkent/monoscad/sovol-sv06-plus/dual-spool-holder/README.md

 # Description

-I wanted both a 90-degree rotated and double spool holder for my Sovol SV06 Plus.
+Use this double spool holder to place two forward facing filament spools on your Sovol SV06 or SV06 Plus!
 Using
 [the original Sovol SV06 filament barrel nut][original-part-link-sv06], I created a longer double-ended nut combined with a new base to create this dual spool holder.
+(Credit to
+[braga3dprint's model][braga3dprint-double-spool-holder] for the double-ended
+nut idea!)

-Also included is a slightly tweaked stock spool holder model that increases the spool holder threads for printing without supports, but may result in a looser fit.
-I'm using the included looser spool holder and haven't any fit issues.
+Also included is a slightly tweaked stock spool holder model that chamfers the spool holder threads for printing without supports.
+While this could result in a looser fit, the modified filament barrels I printed fit snugly into my dual spool holder.

 ## Prerequisites